 Recover from Financial Trauma with the Help of a Therapist.

 Therapy can help you overcome financial trauma.
-BetterHelp provides convenient and affordable online therapy, starting at $65 per week.
+BetterHelp starts at $65 per week and is FSA/HSA eligible by most providers.
 Take a free online assessment and get matched with the right therapist for you!

 Financial Abuse Definition